GravityCY/CustomDurability/README.md

 ## Context
-`/cd set wildcard` doesn't immediately put all the items it matches into your main config, in order to not add things the wildcard wasn't supposed to get, it puts it in a temporary config that you can remove or edit the entries until you decide to apply it to the main config, either through `/cd context confirm` or by clicking the button shown when running the wildcard command.
+`/cd set wildcard` doesn't immediately put all the items it matches into your main config, in order to not add things the wildcard wasn't supposed to get, it puts it in a temporary config that you can remove or edit the entries until you decide to apply it to the main config, either through `/cd context confirm` or by clicking the button shown after running `/cd set wildcard` command (or shown in the `/cd context list` command).

 ---